 Henry farms in an extremely environmentally sensitive way, farming with nature not against it.
 Due to the coastal location of Trevigue farm, the only crop grown in the fields is lush grass for the cows to eat and to be cut and made into winter fodder (silage, haylage and hay).

 Farming Trevigue is a real labour of love and hopefully that is demonstrated in the quality of the cattle and beautiful unspoilt surroundings which are the jewel in the crown of this very special farmstay accommodation.
 The bright sunny days on the cliffs in the spring and summer, gazing out to sea on a clear day looking at Lundy island, make it an amazing place to live and farm.
 The Crockers believe themselves to be custodians of the land and do their best to look after it for the generations to come.

 The Crockers are immensely proud of their beautiful herd of Pedigree North Devon Cattle (Ruby Reds).
-Each cow has a calf once a year, the female calves stay in the herd for their entire lifetime and the male calves are sold at the local market three miles away at 12-14 months of age.
+Each cow has a calf once a year, the female calves stay in the herd for their entire lifetime and the male calves are sold to the environmentally sustainable Pipers farm as pedigree North Devon grass fed only premium beef.
 The North Devons are traditional to this area and are very hardy to withstand the wind coming off the atlantic which can be very forceful, especially during the winter.
 The pedigree herd is a grass fed only herd.
 (Grass grown naturally in the fields above the sea.)
 They spend their entire lives out in the fields enjoying the fresh beautiful Cornish air.